 Thank you for making me want to make the world a better place and for, along with Mom, showing me a path to do so.
 Thank you for making sure that I have known I was loved every day of my life.
 I love you, Dad, and I’ll miss you more than I can say.~~ Elizabeth N Ibrahim

 No, time doesn’t heal the pain.
 Trust me, on the day you went away, I cried hard that day.
 I miss you so much.
 I wished that we would have gone together.
 Who will call me “Faithu!” or ” Small woman” again?
 Yeah, they lied when they said give it time.
 You left me without saying goodbye.
 The pain only gets worse with time.
-Yes Daddy.
+Yes, Daddy.
 I am now grown and as bold as you envisioned.
 I know you still look down on me and smile.
 I know you have been my guardian angel.
-I love you Baba.
+I love you, Baba.
 Keep smiling over there.
 Till we meet to part no more. ~~ Faith Nathan (your last daughter)

 “Many have told me that I’ve become my father.
-If that’s the case, Am sincerely honoured”.
-My Dad always had time for me, and for that I’ll be eternally grateful. playing “Flying Eagle” atop my Dad’s legs as he lay on his back, with me “flying” above his head.
+If that’s the case, Am sincerely honored”.
+My Dad always had time for me, and for that, I’ll be eternally grateful. playing “Flying Eagle” atop my Dad’s legs as he lay on his back, with me “flying” above his head.
 His feet on my hips, our hands entwined.
 With his encouragement, I’d release my hands from his, and I’d spread my wings and “fly”.
 Little did I know that would be symbolic of my Dad’s philosophy in raising me.